Henley: how to choose and wear this heroic garment

 THE ALESSANDRO SQUARZI CASE

-It was difficult not to mention Alessandro Squarzi in this article as the man is such a fan of henley.
-This is also where we see the discreet but true interweaving of sprezzatura and Americana (or Linshi Tasks
+It was hard not to mention Alessandro Squarzi in this article, as the man is such a fan of the henley.
+This is also where we see the discreet but true interweaving of sprezzatura and americana (or Linshi Tasks

 DAVID'S NOTE:

-• The henley is the off-white model of the brand but which is no longer offered by the brand because it is a little transparent (that doesn't matter to me #freethenipple!)
+• The henley is the brand's off-white model but which is no longer offered by the brand because it is a little transparent (I don't care #freethenipple!)

 • Linshi Tasks is a Chinese brand that is almost impossible to find in France.